helenbatson/seattle_airbnb/README.md

+* Which property details and communication style will contribute to a high AirBnB rating?
+* Can the overall host rating be predicted based on the variables provided?
+If a host has a high rating then I may make assumptions about the property without necessarily going by the details on their property or room posting.
 * Which variables are closely correlated?
 If a host has high prices, it could be because the bathroom and bedroom are well presented.
 That kind of thing matters to me.